BrandonBerchtold1/rocket_ascent_trajectory_optimizer/README.md

 "R_earth": 6378000,
 "M_earth": 5.972e24

-3) Navigate to Rocket Flight Simulator\x64\Debug and run Rocket Flight Simulator.exe to run the simulation.
+2) Navigate to "rocket_ascent_trajectory_optimizer" and open "Rocket Flight Simulator.sln" and run from within Visual Studio.

-4) ESC closes the window.
+3) ESC closes the window.

-5) Assumptions:
+4) Assumptions:
 	a) The simulation accounts for drag and gravity.
 	b) The earth standard atmosphere model is used for calculating drag.
 	c) The thrust change as a function of altitude is modeled.
 It assumes engine thrust and mass flow rate vary linearly with throttle lever